With less and less young people choosing alcoholic beverages, it’s time to make a change! Could no and low alcohol beverages be the next step for you?

 In the U.S., numerous regulations dictate the labeling of no and low alcohol beverages, including dealcoholized wine and malt beverages.
 Due to the complexity, it is best to have no and low alcohol labels reviewed by a lawyer who specialises in food and beverage labeling compliance.

-Total alcohol volume in America dropped 0.8% in 2018 after a 0.7% decline in 2016, according to the IWSR U.S. Beverage Alcohol Review.
-UK alcohol consumption also fell from 3.07 units per day in 2003 to 2.57 units per day in 2018, while the number of people in the UK who do not drink at all rose 35% in 2013.
-It’s a trend that seems likely to continue as 52% of consumer surveyed in the IWSR’s study reported that they are trying to reduce their alcohol intake.
+Total alcohol volume in America dropped 0.8 percent in 2018, after a 0.7 percent decline in 2016, according to the IWSR U.S. Beverage Alcohol Review.
+UK alcohol consumption also fell from 3.07 units per day in 2003 to 2.57 units per day in 2018, while the number of people in the UK who do not drink at all rose 35 percent in 2013.
+It’s a trend that seems likely to continue, as 52 percent of consumers surveyed in the IWSR’s study reported that they are trying to reduce their alcohol intake.

 While consumers are more health conscious, they are also seeking more exceptional experiences, meaning they will pay more for a quality product that is memorable and increases enjoyment and wellbeing.
 In fact, two distilled nonalcoholic products, Seedlip and Ish, sell for $36 and $37 respectively, despite neither product being subjected to standard alcoholic export fees.

-A YouGov poll revealed that 7% of respondents have already switched some of their alcohol intake with low or no alcohol substitutes.
-The survey also revealed that 9% of respondents between the ages of 18 and 24 had already switched to low- or no-abv alternatives.
+A YouGov poll revealed that 7 percent of respondents have already switched some of their alcohol intake with low or no alcohol substitutes.
+The survey also revealed that 9 percent of respondents between the ages of 18 and 24 had already switched to low- or no-abv alternatives.

 The trends supporting the rise of no and low alcohol beverages tend to point towards success, with recipe innovation focused on quality, enhanced experience, and distinctive ingredients.
 Even with all of the recent entrants, there is plenty of room for growth in the NOLO category.